kstevejose/myblog/_posts/2025-11-02-architecture.md

 - **Production Server**: `https://api.example.com/v1`
 - **Staging Server**: `https://staging-api.example.com/v1`
 - **Development Server**: `https://dev-api.example.com/v1`
-- Server descriptions and variables

-**Why Separate:**
-- Easy to update server URLs without touching endpoint definitions
-- Supports multiple environments
-- Can be environment-specific
-- Simplifies deployment configuration
+**Use Case:** Referenced by the main `openapi.yaml` file to specify where the API is hosted.
+This information is used by API clients, testing tools, and documentation generators to know which server to connect to.

 <div class="admonition note">
   <div class="admonition-title">Note</div>
   servers.yaml has to created manually as Redocly does't create it.
 </div>

-**Use Case:** Referenced by the main `openapi.yaml` file to specify where the API is hosted.
-This information is used by API clients, testing tools, and documentation generators to know which server to connect to.

 ![Servers](/assets/img/servers.PNG)